 - If a “Statement of Use” is filed separate from initial application: add $200

-- Prosecution is the period of back and forth with the USPTO of fighting to get the application approved; and includes fees for docketing, responding to office actions, appeals (if necessary), & etc. It is generally charged by the hour.
+- Prosecution is the period of back and forth with the USPTO, fighting to get the application approved, and docketing and responding to office actions.

-- For applications without serious objection, the only charges will be a hundred bucks or so for docketing the receipt of letters from USPTO of acceptance.
+- For applications without serious objection, the back and forth is minimal.
 This is the outcome in most applications that use unique, non-descriptive names (e.g. KODAK)

 - If the examiner digs in on a rejection, and we want to fight for it, we may have to appeal to the TTAB.
 This is rare.

-- Other parties can oppose our mark, this starts a mini-litigation before the USPTO Trademark Trials and Appeals Board over whether we should get a registration.
+- Other parties can oppose your mark, this starts a mini-litigation before the USPTO Trademark Trials and Appeals Board (TTAB) over whether you should get a registration.
 This is rare.

 It is important for clients to know that, at the end of the day, while preparing and filing the trademark application is a predictable task that we can do a fixed fee on, the later prosecution of that application is more like litigation – its an adversarial process between us and the USPTO.
 We can be pretty confident which ones will be objected to, but it is really hard to predict with any accuracy more than that.

-The best way for the client to avoid fees for prosecution is to pick names that are unique and non-descriptive.
+This is why it is best for clients to pick names that are unique and non-descriptive.
 E.g. consider “KODAK” for cameras.
 KODAK is a made up word that has no meaning in any language, it is unique and non-descriptive, you could use it as a trademark on anything.
-Chance of significant fees for prosecution is almost 0%.

 After the application is submitted, within 3-6 months the USPTO will issue a response.
 Commonly, the USPTO will issue an Office Action to discuss any substantive or procedural issues with the application/mark.
 A response is due within 6 months.
 The USPTO will then approve/deny the registration.
 If approved, the registration will be published for public opposition.
 Once the opposition period ends, a registration certificate will be issued based on use.